Jon Carin: Biography

 He performed keyboards, Lap Steel guitar & vocals with Pink Floyd at their reunion with Roger Waters on July 2, 2005, for Live 8 at Hyde Park.

 In 2005, a three-disc DVD recording of the Who's 1996 performance of Quadrophenia was released.

 Carin played with David Gilmour in the 2006 tour, in support of On an Island.
 From June 2006, he played on Roger Waters The Dark Side of the Moon Live tour, with dates in 2007 and 2008.

-Carin has worked with such organizations as Amnesty International, Greenpeace, and 4 Seasons of Hope for fundraising events, playing with Seal, Elvis Costello, the Chieftains, Spinal Tap, and many others.
+Carin has worked with such organizations as Amnesty International and Greenpeace for fundraising events, playing with Seal, Elvis Costello, the Chieftains, Spinal Tap, and many others.

 In 2006, Carin worked on the self-titled solo album by The Psychedelic Furs' frontman Richard Butler.
 He wrote, arranged and played all of the instrumental parts, as well as producing and engineering the album.
 The album was co-dedicated to Carin's late father and Butler's late father.

-On 10 May 2007, Carin was one of the performers at the Syd Barrett tribute concert, "Madcap's Last Laugh", at the Barbican Centre in London, performing with Roger Waters and - separately - the members of Pink Floyd (billed as Rick Wright, David Gilmour and Nick Mason) as well as with Captain Sensible.
-Two months later, Carin performed on keyboards, guitar and lead vocals with Roger Waters at the Live Earth event on 7 July 2007, at Giants Stadium in New Jersey.
+On May 10, 2007, Carin was one of the performers at the Syd Barrett tribute concert, "Madcap's Last Laugh", at the Barbican Centre in London, performing with Roger Waters and – separately – the members of Pink Floyd (billed as Rick Wright, David Gilmour and Nick Mason) as well as with Captain Sensible.
+Two months later, Carin performed on keyboards, guitar and lead vocals with Roger Waters at the Live Earth event on July 7, 2007, at Giants Stadium in New Jersey.

-He has also programmed the sounds for The Rascals reunion shows in Port Chester, New York, the Capitol Theatre in December 2012.

 Carin performed with Roger Waters and Eddie Vedder for the "12/12/12" Hurricane Sandy benefit concert.

-He performed with Roger Waters tour "The Wall 2010–2013 Live" on keyboards, guitars, lap steel, and programming.
+Carin performed with Roger Waters tour "The Wall 2010–2013 Live" on keyboards, guitars, lap steel, and programming.

 In 2014, Carin performed in Kate Bush's Before the Dawn concert series at Hammersmith Apollo, her first live shows in 35 years.

 He then contributed to David Gilmour’s Rattle That Lock album, playing keyboards in 2015.

-Carin performed with David Gilmour on his Rattle That Lock World Tour 2015–16.
+Carin performed with Gilmour on his Rattle That Lock World Tour 2015–16.

 In Autumn 2016, he performed with Roger Waters on a short tour of Mexico, then at Desert Trip in Coachella.

-In 2018, completed the 157-show Us + Them Tour with Roger Waters.
+In 2018, he completed the 157-show Us + Them Tour with Roger Waters.

-Jon is currently on tour with Roger Waters' in 2022 and 2023 on his This Is Not a Drill tour.
+Carin was on tour with Roger Waters' in 2022 and 2023 on his This Is Not a Drill tour, including the 2 London shows performing Waters’ reimagined The Dark Side of the Moon Redux.